2003 American League Championship Series: Aftermath

 Believing his defense was the weak point of the team, general manager Theo Epstein traded shortstop Nomar Garciaparra at the 2004 trade deadline in a four team trade that saw the Red Sox receive shortstop Orlando Cabrera from the Montreal Expos and first baseman Doug Mientkiewicz from the Minnesota Twins.
-It was a controversial trade at the time, but necessary as the Red Sox had enough offense to cover for Garciaparra's departure and needed better defense at shortstop, which Cabrera provided.
+It was a controversial trade at the time, but necessary as the Red Sox had enough offense to cover for Garciaparra's departure, and needed better defense at shortstop, which Cabrera provided.
 Garciaparra finished his Red Sox career with a .323 average, 178 home runs, and 690 RBI over parts of nine seasons.

 The following year, Boston and New York met again in the ALCS, with Boston becoming the first team in major league history—as well as just the third team in American professional sports history—to come back to win a playoff series after being down three games to none; they then swept the St. Louis Cardinals in the World Series to win their first championship since 1918 and thus end the Curse of the Bambino.

-In the 2005–06 offseason, the rivalry between Boston and New York revived the Yankees' loss to the Marlins in the 2003 World Series when they traded Josh Beckett, the pitcher who pitched a complete-game shutout against the Yankees in the deciding game of the Series, to the Red Sox.
+In the 2005–06 offseason, the rivalry between Boston and New York revived the Yankees' loss to the Marlins in the 2003 World Series when they traded Josh Beckett, the pitcher who pitched a complete-game shutout against the Yankees in the deciding game of the World Series, to the Red Sox.